walkerke/census-r/04-visualizing-census-data.md

 The returned data frame has 7 columns, as is standard for `get_acs()` with a summary variable, but has 20 rows as specified by the `slice_max()` command.
 While the data can be filtered and sorted further to facilitate comparative analysis, it also can be represented succinctly with a visualization.
 The tidy format returned by `get_acs()` is well-suited for visualization with **ggplot2**.

-### Getting started with ggplot2

-**ggplot2** visualizations are initialized with the `ggplot()` function, to which a user commonly supplies a dataset and an *aesthetic*, defined with the `aes()` function.
-Within the `aes()` function, a user can specify a series of mappings onto either the data axes or other characteristics of the plot, such as element fill or color.

-After initializing the ggplot object, users can layer plot elements onto the plot object.
-Essential to the plot is a `geom`, which specifies one of many chart types available in ggplot2.
-For example, `geom_bar()` will create a bar chart, `geom_line()` a line chart, `geom_point()` a point plot, and so forth.
-Layers are linked to the ggplot object by using the `+` operator.

-In the basic example below, we can create a dot plot comparing public transportation as commute share for the most populous metropolitan areas in the United States with a minimum of code.
+In the basic example below, we can create a bar chart comparing public transportation as commute share for the most populous metropolitan areas in the United States with a minimum of code.
 The first argument to `ggplot()` in the example below is the name of our dataset; the second argument is an aesthetic mapping of columns to plot elements, specified inside the `aes()` function.
 This plot initialization is then linked with the `+` operator to the `geom_col()` function to create a bar chart.

 ```r